Jennifer Ulrich, M.Sc.

 To date, the interface of clinical psychology and work & organizational psychology forms Jennifer Ulrich’s research focus.

 In 2010 she graduated a research internship at the RespectResearchGroup as part of her bachelor’s program.
-Since then she remained closely connected with the group.
+She remains, since then, closely connected with the group.

 Ulrich, J., Van Quaquebeke, N., Moritz, S. (in preparation).
 The effect of leaders’ hierarchy level on leader anxiety and depression: A control perspective.